Robust Cross-View Gait Recognition with Evidence: A Discriminant Gait GAN (DiGGAN) Approach: Experiments

-\textbf{Any-to-Any View Gait Evidence Generation} One of the advantages of our proposed model is that we can generate gait images from arbitrary view angle to all target angles whereas existing approaches can only achieve 1-to-1 generation \cite{he2019multi}.
-Such an extension helps the understanding to humans when the identification is based on the latent features and thus improve the user's trust.
+One of the advantages of our proposed model is that we can generate GEIs from a certain view angle to all target angles (existing in training sets).
+Such an extension helps the decision makers to understand when the identification and verification are based on the view-invariant features.